Home » Regions » North America » North American Deserts » Warm Deserts

 Complete w/ Images

 Get involved!
 You can help our ecoregion articles progress faster.
-Help us find photos of these regions.
 Contact us if you have any additions or corrections to any of these articles.
 You can also donate to support our ongoing work.

 About the Warm Deserts

-The Warm Deserts are a level II ecoregion of North America consisting of two discontinuous pieces.
-The westeren portion extends from Nevada and southwest Utah through California and Arizona into most of Baja California and Sonora.
+The Warm Deserts are a region encompassing the warmer deserts in North America, consisting of two discontinuous pieces.
+The western portion extends from Nevada and southwest Utah through California and Arizona into most of Baja California and Sonora.
 The eastern portion is mostly located in Mexico, east of the Sierra Madre Occidental mountain range, extending north into west Texas and southern New Mexico.

 Vegetation cover varies considerably throughout this region.
-Some regions are dominated by large cacti, whereas in others, grasses are more dominant.
-Much of the vegetation here is adapted to utilize short bursts of high water availability, going dormant for months at a time, and then becoming active in response to the presence of water.
+Some portions are dominated by large cacti, whereas in others, grasses are more dominant.
+Much of the vegetation is adapted to utilize short bursts of high water availability, going dormant for months at a time, and then becoming active in response to the presence of water.
 Plant diversity is often higher than in the cold deserts, owing to the greater portion of plants able to survive in the warmer temperatures, but the higher temperatures can also produce additional stress from heat and drought.
+Much of this region features low mountain ranges interspersed with the broad bottomlands; these areas of higher elevation also have higher rainfall and support denser vegetation cover, usually scrubland but reaching to forests in a few small regions along the highest peaks.
+These areas, owing to their isolation from other forested regions, have a high portion of endemic species.